freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-44.english.md

 ## Description
 <section id='description'>

-The line needs `x` and `y` values for each point of data.
-Chain `x` to the line and pass it a "`d` function".
+The line needs x and y values for each point of data.
+Chain `x` to the line and pass it a "d function".
 Here's how that will look:

 ```js
 .x(d => d.year)
 ```

-You will be passing your `data` array to this line function, where it will go through each item in the array(`d`) and create an `x` value equal to the year(`d.year`).
+You will be passing your `data` array to this line function, where it will go through each item in the array(`d`) and create an x value based on the year(`d.year`).

-This is the first place you have seen a "`d` function".
+This is the first place you have seen a "d function".
 These are common in D3 and that is how I will refer to them throughout this project.
 </section>

 ## Instructions